How we started... A reflection from our

 All races and nationalities are welcome to join us.
 However, our primary purpose of becoming an African Lettered Sorority is for women of the African American Diaspora to come together and learn about our lost African culture and heritage.

 "Though there will be many to dispute that we are a sorority.
 Some may classify us as a cultural group.
-But, we are indeed a sisterhood, and our bonds will prove that to be a fact." - Lakesha Woods
+But, we are indeed a sisterhood, and our bonds will prove that to be a fact." - Lakesha Afolabi

 Adinkra Symbols & Alphabet Education